-Here's Why Jared Kushner Wasn't With Ivanka At POTUS' First Major Address
+Why Wasn't Jared Kushner With Ivanka At Trump's Afghanistan Address?
+Details Of Kushner's Diplomatic Trip

 On Monday, Aug.
 21, President Donald Trump gave what was regarded as his first major national address, during which he discussed America's war in Afghanistan.
 It was a landmark moment for Trump's young presidency, one that was naturally attended by those closest to President Trump's — all except for one person.
 Ivanka Trump was there, but her husband wasn't.
 It begs the question: Why did Jared Kushner miss Trump's Afghanistan address?